-The following figure illustrates the different elements of the CM.Track account.
+The following figure illustrates the different elements of the CM/Track account.

-Web Clier (internal sid
+Web Client (internal side)

 Contact

-@ Last name Skydiver First name Luke
+@ Last t name Skydiver First name Luke ]

-E-mail luke@consol.de Phone Phone
+E-mail uke@consol.de Phone Phone

-VIP?
+[ VIP?

-CM.Track Login luke CM.Track Password •••••
+1 CM/Track k Login uke CM/Track Password •••••

-2 Track user -
+2 Track us er -

-CM.Trac (external s :k iide) Iogin Iuke login
+CM/Track (external side) Iogin Iuke •• Ioį TRACK

-Figure 128: CM.
-Track account
+Figure 134: CM/Track account

-CM.Track user
+• CM/Track user

-Enter the user name in the field for the CM.Track user.
-In the above example the field is called CM.Track Login.
+Enter the user name in the field for the CM/Track user.
+In the above example the field is called CM/Track Login.
 It probably has another name in your CM system.

-The user name has to be unique.
+A The user name has to be unique.
 Every customer in your CM system needs to have a different user name.

-CM.Track password
+CM/Track password

-Enter the password in the field for the CM.Track password.
-In the above example the field is called CM.Track Password.
+Enter the password in the field for the CM/Track password.
+In the above example the field is called CM/Track Password.
 It probably has another name in your CM system.
 For security reasons, the password is displayed as dots and its value is not written to the ticket history.

-• CM.Track profile
+CM/Track profile

-Select the CM.Track profile from the Track user field.
-The contact cannot log in without a CM.Track profile.
+Select the CM/Track profile from the Track user field.
+The contact cannot log in without a CM/Track profile.